Kela helps in difficult life situations

 If you are waiting for asylum or a residence permit, you are not yet a permanent resident in Finland.
 Therefore, you will not receive Kela benefits.

 You can also book an appointment with a Kela office or a call centre customer service.
-The office will look at your situation and you can fill in the forms there.
-Ask for an interpreter to go with you.
+The office will look at your situation and you can fill in the forms there with their help.
+If you need, ask for an interpreter.
+You can find contact details to Kela at the bottom of this page.

 Once you get your online banking user identifiers, you can handle Kela matters on the internet.